 NAICS 23 - Construction.
 The construction sector comprises establishments primarily engaged in the construction of buildings or engineering projects (e.g., highways and utility systems).
 Establishments primarily engaged in the preparation of sites for new construction and establishments primarily engaged in subdividing land for sale as building sites also are included in this sector.
-See Appendix pages 1-3 for housing permits, housing sales and housing sale prices.
+See the appendix pages two through four for housing permits, housing sales and housing sale prices.

-GDP contribution to state total: 2.5% GDP rank: 11 of 20 Nonemployer to employer establishment ratio: 2.8 (2007)
+GDP contribution to state total: 2.5% GDP rank: 11 of 20 Nonemployer to employer establishment ratio: 2.8 to 1